Prayers for the Stolen: Plot

 Three girls in San Miguel, Jalisco come of age in a rural village that is dominated by the drug trade and human trafficking.The movie opens with the mother digging a hole for the little girl.
 We then see a boy working in a quarry.
 He doesn't look very happy.
 The people of the village are looking for a phone call in the hills of the village to ask their relatives for money.
 Ana calls her father but gets no answer.
 On her way home, Ana sees a woman crying in despair.
 The woman tells her to go home.
 Ana sees a scorpion on the ceiling and falls asleep.
 The next day starts with a school scene in which one of the students says "the scorpion has a stinger to protect it from its enemies".
 The next scene returns to the people working in the quarry and there is a huge explosion.

 When her mother sees Ana wearing lipstick, she gets very angry and threatens her.
 Her mother takes Ana to the hairdresser.
 Here she cuts her hair like a man.
 Ana then goes to the house of her friend Juana, who is rumored to have been kidnapped, and looks out the window.
 The parents listen to the teacher.
-She reports that the cartels are demanding immediate payment.
+He reports that the cartels are demanding immediate payment.

 The movie makes a time jump and goes to about 5-6 years later.
 Ana is moved by what the teacher tells her and dreams of changing the existing order.
 Then the cartels come to get Ana.
 But Ana immediately hides.
-The movie closes with a travel scene.
+The movie closes with a truckload of people, including the girls, leaving the town.

 Cast

 Release

 In June 2021, the film was selected to compete in the Un Certain Regard section at the 2021 Cannes Film Festival.
 At Cannes, it won a Special Mention in the Un Certain Regard section.

 The film was theatrically released in Mexico on 16 September 2021.
 In October 2021, it was disclosed to be the Mexican entry for the Best International Feature Film at the 94th Academy Awards.
+Ultimately, it was not nominated.
 It began streaming on Netflix on 17 November 2021.

+Reception

+Critical response

+Prayers for the Stolen has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 56 reviews, and an average rating of 7.9/10.
+The website's critical consensus states: "As absorbing as it is harrowing, Prayers for the Stolen observes life under the shadow of systemic violence with startling clarity".
+Metacritic assigned the film a weighted average score of 83 out of 100, based on 14 critics, indicating "universal acclaim".